Wei-Tsung/Wei-Tsung/README.md

 I will definitely avoid this path that many other people are taking.

 I'll stick to the principle of Occam's Razor : Less is more.
-If I really find some data science projects very innovative or interesting, provided time allow, I will upload to the github, otherwise I won't do that.
+If I really find some data science projects very innovative or interesting, provided time allow, I will upload to the github, otherwise I won't do that .

-If I find something interesting, but the contents are not mature enought I will strictly keep the content private only to myself.
+If I find something interesting, but the contents are not mature enough I will strictly keep the content private only to myself.

 <!--